PVCC announces 2019-20 Fine Arts and Performance Season

-Piedmont Virginia Community College has announced its 2018-19 Fine Arts and Performance season line-up.
+Piedmont Virginia Community College has announced its 2019-20 Fine Arts and Performance season line-up.
 The season features a diverse selection of theatre, music, and dance performances, visual arts exhibitions, theatre and filmmaking workshops, movies, and spoken word open mic nights.
-This twentieth anniversary season culminates in April 2019 with a day-long celebration of the arts.

 Other highlights of the season include:

-“Let There Be Light,” PVCC’s twelfth annual evening of light-centered art installations, will illuminate the grounds surrounding the V. Earl Dickinson Building with works by some of the most imaginative regional artists on Friday, Dec.
-7, 2018, from 6 to 9 p.m.
+“Let There Be Light,” PVCC’s thirteenth annual evening of light-centered art installations, will illuminate the grounds surrounding the V. Earl Dickinson Building with works by some of the most imaginative regional artists on Friday, Dec.
+13, 2019, from 6 to 9 p.m.

-PVCC Theatre will host a series of free workshops on improvisational theatre, along with several performances including a pop-folk musical adaptation of Shakespearian classic “As You Like It,” from Nov.
-29 through Dec.
-2, 2018.
+PVCC Theatre will host a series of free workshops on contemporary forms of improvisational theatre along with performances, including a staging of the hit musical “Spamalot” from Nov.
+21 through 24, 2019.

 Other returning events include the “One Mic Stand” series of open mic nights for spoken-word works starting Sept.
-6, 2018, the popular “Free Movie Friday” series which kicks off on Sept.
-21, 2018, the “Annual Pottery Club Sale” on Dec.
-1, 2018 and the PVCC Chorus’ fall and spring concerts.
+12, 2019, the popular “Free Movie Friday” series which kicks off on Sept.
+20, 2019, and a documentary filmmaking workshop with local filmmaker Ty Cooper on Friday, Oct.
+18, 2019.

-The season will culminate with “Sound and Vision,” a full day of events happening on April 27, 2019.
-Art installations, dance, music, and theatre performances, hands-on events for children, food trucks and much more will take place throughout the day and conclude with a concert by folk music icon John McCutcheon at 7:30 p.m.
+The season will culminate with “Sound and Vision,” a celebration of the arts at PVCC, on April 25, 2020.
+Art installations, dance, music and theatre performances will take place from 1 to 5 p.m.
 A full schedule of events for “Sound and Vision” will be published online at www.pvcc.edu/performingarts as the date approaches.

 The majority of PVCC’s Fine Arts and Performance events are offered at no charge and no tickets are required.
 For ticketed events, tickets are available for purchase online at www.pvcc.edu/performingarts, by calling the PVCC Box Office at 434.961.5376 (major credit cards accepted), or through the PVCC Box Office beginning two hours prior to the start of each event.